perturbing/CIP-1694-gov-tool/x509-cert-example/e2e.md

  --out-file tx.signed
 cardano-cli transaction submit --testnet-magic 42 --tx-file tx.signed
 ```
-Once again we can check if this public key hash of child 7 is present in the datum via
+Once again, we can check if this public key hash of child 7 is present in the datum via
 ```bash
 cardano-cli query utxo --testnet-magic 42 --address $(cat hotLockScript.addr) --output-json | jq 'to_entries[] | select(.value.inlineDatum.list != null) | .value.inlineDatum.list[].fields[] | .bytes? | select(. == "fb5e0be4801aea73135efe43f4a3a6d08147af523112986dd5e7d13b")'
 ```
 ## Resign cold CC credential
-Besides authorizing a hot credential, the cold credential can also witness a resign certificate, this deactivates the hardcoded CC credential.
+Besides authorizing a hot credential, the cold credential can also witness a resignation certificate, this deactivates the hard-coded CC credential.
 This action can not be reverted, so use it wisely.
 The only way a cold credential can reenter the list of CC credentials is via a governance action, on which the Dreps and SPO's must vote.
-To resign the cold script credential you can create a resign certificate via,
+To resign the cold script credential, you can create a resignation certificate via,
 ```bash
 cardano-cli conway governance committee create-cold-key-resignation-certificate --cold-script-hash $(cardano-cli transaction policyid --script-file ../../assets/V3/coldCredentialScript.plutus) --out-file resignColdCredential.cert
 ```
-To witness this certificate we use the following build command,
+To witness this certificate, we use the following build command,
 ```bash
 cardano-cli conway transaction build --testnet-magic 42 \
  --tx-in "$(cardano-cli query utxo --address "$(cat orchestrator.addr)" --testnet-magic 42 --out-file /dev/stdout | jq -r 'keys[0]')" \